Essential Website Security: Guide on How to Secure Your Website

 The attack can be neutered effectively if you block the execution of PHP files in the Uploads folder.
 Don’t worry.
 Blocking PHP files in the Uploads folder is safe because they shouldn’t be present there, in the first place.
 Uploads folder is where you store your media, not scripts.

-A quick Google search will give you numerous tips and strategies to secure your website.
+A quick Google search will give you lots of advice on how to protect your website.
 Several security plugins will also present multiple options to protect your site against password crackers.
 Securing your website is a great deal about what you should do; however, there are also some things you should avoid.

 The reasons vary for each of the points we talk about below, but at its core, there should be a tangible security benefit to your measures—especially if you are asking your users to jump through additional security hoops.
 For example, if you apply both captcha and 2-factor authentication, getting into your site becomes trying, with little additional benefit.